German economy minister sees chance to avoid energy price spikes

-BERLIN, Feb 1 (Reuters) - The decline in energy prices on the global markets was not expected, Economy Minister Robert Habeck said on Wednesday, adding that he saw a chance Germany won't see last year's price spikes if it comes out of winter with well-filled gas storages.
+BERLIN/FRANKFURT, Feb 1 (Reuters) - The decline in energy prices on global markets was not expected, Economy Minister Robert Habeck said on Wednesday, adding that he saw a chance Germany won't see last year's price spikes if it comes out of winter with well-filled gas storage.

 "No one can really swear or predict whether it will be a lasting change for the better.
 But there is a chance," Habeck told journalists following a regular cabinet meeting.